Coast Radar Android App

 Whitstable is a seaside town on the north coast of Kent.
 The town has shingle/sandy beaches flanking the picturesque harbour and plenty of roads and alleys to explore with boutique shops, art galleries and a selection of pubs, cafes and restaurants where fish, crabs and oysters are some of the favourites on the menu.

-Whitstable is famous for oysters, which have been collected in the area since Roman times and are celebrated at the Whitstable Oyster Festival in July.
+Whitstable is famous for oysters, which have been collected in the area since Roman times and celebrated at the Whitstable Oyster Festival in July.

 Portsmouth, Hampshire